JamyJones/Pastebin2/paste.md

 `ReactDOM.createPortal()` is a method in React that allows you to render a component's children into a DOM node that exists outside the hierarchy of the parent component.
-This is particularly useful for scenarios where you want to render elements like modals, tooltips, or dropdowns that need to be visually separated from their parent components in the DOM structure.
+This is particularly useful for rendering modals, tooltips, or any other UI elements that need to visually break out of their parent container while still being part of the React component tree.

 ### Syntax